5.1 Noise separation

 BS EN ISO 140-7: 1998 and BS EN ISO 717-2: 1997, for impact sound transmission.

-Airborne sound insulation testing - at least two different loudspeaker positions should be used for the source noise, in accordance with BS EN ISO 140-4: 1998.
+At least two different loudspeaker positions should be used for the source noise, in accordance with BS EN ISO 140-4: 1998.

 Methods using a single source - for each source position, the average sound pressure level in the source and receiving rooms is measured in one-third-octave bands using either fixed microphone positions (and averaging these values on an energy basis), or using a moving microphone.